oracle/graal/docs/reference-manual/native-image/NMT.md

 Native Memory Tracking (NMT) is a serviceability feature that records off-heap memory usage of your application.
 The terminology “off-heap memory” is sometimes used interchangeably with “native memory” or “unmanaged memory.”
 This essentially means any memory that is not managed by the garbage collector.

-Unlike traditional Java applications, Native Image executables use SubstrateVM instead of Hotspot to provide the runtime components of applications.
-Unlike Hotspot, SubstrateVM mostly uses memory on the collected heap managed by its garbage collector.
-However, there are still many places where native memory must be used by SubstrateVM to avoid allocating on the managed heap.
-Some examples include, JFR, the garbage collector, and heap dumping.
+Unlike traditional Java applications, Native Image uses Substrate VM instead of Java HotSpot VM to provide the runtime components.
+Unlike HotSpot, Substrate VM mostly uses memory on the collected heap managed by its garbage collector.
+However, there are still many places where native memory is used by Substrate VM to avoid allocations on the managed heap.
+Some examples include JFR, the garbage collector, and heap dumping.
 Native memory can also be directly requested at the application level with `Unsafe#allocateMemory(long)`.

 ## How to Use NMT